MatheusMAssis/Minesweeper-Project/README.md

 # Minesweeper-Project

-Built in Processing.py, this project is the recriation of a famous computer game called Minesweeper.
+Built in Processing.py, this project is a recreation of a famous computer game called Minesweeper.

 ### Prerequisites